-Are you sending resumes to hundreds of employers and recruiters with little or no response?
-If this is your experience, you are not alone.
-Writing a resume, CV, and cover letter that will attract employers is a skill that many people struggle with.
-In today’s competitive job market, where studies show that recruiters spend only 7.4 seconds (on average) scanning a resume and applicant tracking systems (ATS) weed out about 75% of all job applications, finding the right tips for writing and formatting a resume is your fighting chance to stand out from the crowd.
-(Sources: theladders.com and zippia.com).
+Are you sending resumes to hundreds of employers and recruiters, only to get little or no response?
+Writing a resume, CV, and cover letter that attracts employers is a skill many people struggle with.
+This is why understanding how to write and format a resume in 2026 matters.
+It is your fighting chance to stand out from the crowd.

 Key Takeaways: